AtongTerry/reframe-data-devops-challenge/README.md

 -- After the deployment is completed, terrafrom will output the ALB dns-name and the instance's private IP.

+-- Copy the ALB DNS name from the output and open it in your browser.
+-- You may encounter a security warning indicating that the server is not secure.
+Click *"Advanced"* and proceed to the server to continue.
--- Copy the outputted ALB DNS name and test it in your browser, it will display the default nginx server: **Welcome to My Nginx Web Server on Ubuntu EC2**
+-- You should see the default Nginx server displaying: *Welcome to My Nginx Web Server on Ubuntu EC2.*

 ## **Assumptions Made**